Alan-Rock-GS/GpuScript/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <a id="future_library"></a>
-## More Libraries to Come:
+## Currently Available Libraries:

 * Backup: Backup files to local and/or external locations
-* FFT: Fastest Fourier Transform in existence
 * OCam: Orbit camera with legends.
 * Project: Project manager.
 * Puppeteer: Automate Chrome for numerous web applications, such as web scraping and bypassing APIs (not responsible for illegal usage).
 * Rand: Fastest random number generator in existence.
-* Sort: Fastest sort in existence.
 * Report: Generate reports and documentation with tables, figures, and animations.
 Full automation of all program features from an instruction file.
+* VGrid: Fastest 3D volumetric rendering in existence, with axes grids.
+* Views: Customized camera views and other program settings

+<a id="future_library"></a>
+## More Libraries to Come:

+* FFT: Fastest Fourier Transform in existence
+* Sort: Fastest sort in existence.
 * Cloud: Multi-user/multi-process support for distributed GPU computing.
 Provides >5X acceleration using a single laptop with a single GPU.
 Even faster for local area networks and over the internet.
-* VGrid: Fastest 3D volumetric rendering in existence, with axes grids.
-* Views: Customized camera views and other program settings
 * GEM: AI neural network with instantaneous and automatic construction of all hidden layers, size of each layer, and all neuron connections.
 Instant training with optimal fitting, interpolation, and extrapolation.
 Instant thinking.
 Data correction to fill in unknown entries, automatic detection and correction of outliers, and fixing jitter caused by roundoff or scatter.
 Optimization, to find the least number of training examples that can interpolate or extrapolate the entire set.
 Also supports correlated inputs for predictive analytics, statistics, design optimization, process control, and much more.
 [Learn more about GEM AI here!](https://github.com/Alan-Rock-GS/GpuScript/wiki/GEM-AI-Neural-Network)
 * Matrix: Fastest matrix multiplication in existence for a GPU (23 PFLOPS on a common GPU released in 2020).
 Combined with GEM, results in the fastest matrix inversion in existence.
 Yes, GEM can perform accurate matrix operations.
-* GpuScript sample projects: Fractals, AI data models with predictive analytics, statistics, process control, and machine learning, ray-tracing, particle simulations, and CT-scan volumetric rendering.
+* GpuScript sample projects: Sort, Fractals, AI data models with predictive analytics, statistics, process control, and machine learning, ray-tracing, particle simulations, and CT-scan volumetric rendering.

 <ins>Below is an illustration of the simplest GEM AI neural network ever: 1 input, 1 output, and 2 training examples (0=>0), (1=>1).
 It has 918 concurrent hidden layers, 1838 nodes, and 3676 links.
 It is built with GpuScript on a single laptop with a GPU rated at 20 TFLOPS.<ins>